 The Construction Phase

-Once your neighborhood has reached its early registration goal, we begin planning the construction phase.
+Once enough residents in a neighborhood request service, we begin planning the construction phase.
 We spend a lot of time developing a construction plan for your community and work with local authorities on permitting and similar issues.
 In the case of multi-family apartment buildings, gated communities, private roads, or any other form of private property, we have to separately secure the rights to plan and perform construction.

 Before we can bury our Fiber in the ground or get our drilling equipment involved, we have to figure out where the existing underground utilities are located.
 To do this, we call Texas811 and start a process that involves utility locators and utility companies locating and marking the existing utility lines buried in any area where we plan on digging.
 If you see flags and paint of various colors on the front right-of-way, that’s how you’ll know our Fiber Internet is about to be built on your street.
 It’s important that you do not move any of the markers utility companies are leaving in the right-of-way; doing so could result in a utility line being struck.